erceamet/erceamet/README.md

 ### Hi there 👋

-I'm a student at the University of Essex studying Computer Science.
+I'm a Computer Science graduate from the University of Essex.

-🌱 I’m currently learning TypeScript

 **Languages and Tools:**